corb3000/ha-artnet-led/README.md

 #### Supported hardware

-- Should work with any Art-Net enabled DMX interface.
+- Should work with any Art-Net, KiNet or e1.31 sACN enabled DMX interface.
 - Artnet interface tested on DMX King eDMX4 and ENTTEC DIN Ethergate 2.
-- 16 bit DMX support tested on Bincolor BC-632 and Bincolor BC-640-DIN.
+- e1.31 sACN interface tested on esPixelStick and Falcon F16v2

 ## See Also